This is where all 50 states stand on reopening

 South Carolina

+Gov. Henry McMaster announced that at 5 p.m. on April 20, some retail stores will be allowed to open, including those selling furniture, books, music, flowers, clothing and accessories, as well as department stores, sporting goods stores and flea markets.
+They will be allowed to open at 20% capacity, or 5 people per 1,000 square feet.

+Beaches are allowed to reopen to public access beginning April 21 at noon, McMaster said — though local governments are allowed to keep them closed.

-Gov. Henry McMaster extended his previous “State of Emergency” executive order through at least April 27.
+McMaster’s “State of Emergency” executive order is in place through at least April 27.

-“We want to get all these businesses going back as soon as we can,” McMaster said during a news conference April 13.

-“And to that end, we will be announcing before long, a plan, a rejuvenation plan, a revitalization plan in order to get our economy started again.”

 South Dakota

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.